jarhell/first_website/readme.md

-# {first wepage}
+# {first webpage}
 #### {learn to code, is my most passionate thing i ever wanted.}, {31/Oct/2020}
-#### By **{ken, odhiambo}**
+#### By **{ken, Odhiambo}**
 ## Description
-{indents to be a web developer,i we learn how to code and find ways to get tech jobs available. its a personal learning press for the purpose of growth.,this is just a sketch real copy is still at on the process. }
+{indents to be a web developer, I we learn how to code and find ways to get tech jobs available. its a personal learning press for the purpose of growth., this is just a sketch real copy is still at on the process. }
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions